liuli-neko/NekoProtoTools/README.md

 | NamePairValue\<std::string, T\> | yes | name len + value len | binary_serializer.hpp |

 **Note:**
-other types are supported like json, more info can see in json support which in folder "types", the binary len is 4 + value len * container size.
+container types are supported like json, more info can see in json support which in folder "types", the binary len is 4 + value len * container size.

 ##### 3.1.3. custom serializer